-Upon resignation without "good reason" (as defined in the Executive Severance Plan or, in the case of Mr. Munoz, his employment agreement) the only separation benefit provided to the NEOs would be lifetime flight benefits provided to Messrs.
-Munoz and Hart.
-All outstanding awards are forfeited and there are no post-separation continuation coverage benefits upon a voluntary resignation without "good reason."

-• Flight Benefits.
+- Stock Options.
+The unvested outstanding stock options held by Messrs.
+Kirby and B. Hart terminate upon resignation without "good reason." - Continuation Coverage Benefits.
+Upon any termination other than for "cause," Mr. Laderman is eligible to receive continued coverage under the Company's health and welfare benefit plans for himself and his eligible dependents at rates equivalent to those paid by similarly-situated employees who continue in service until he is eligible for Medicare (but in no event beyond age 65).
+This benefit was preserved from the terms of Mr. Laderman's pre-merger employment agreement.
+The remaining named executive officers do not have post-separation continuation coverage benefits upon retirement or voluntary resignation without "good reason." - Flight Benefits.
 Upon any termination other than for "cause," flight benefits are provided for Messrs.
-Munoz and Hart for the remainder of the executive's lifetime, subject to an annual limit.
-The Company previously adopted a policy to eliminate tax indemnification for post-separation perquisites, however Mr. Munoz had grandfathered rights to post-separation tax reimbursements.
+Munoz, G. Hart, B. Hart and Laderman for the remainder of the executive's lifetime, subject to an annual limit.
+The Company previously adopted a policy to eliminate tax indemnification for post-separation perquisites, however Messrs.
+Munoz and Laderman had grandfathered rights to post-separation tax reimbursements.
 Upon death, certain executive's survivors will receive a limited flight benefit.
 For purposes of the tables below this has not been separately valued and is shown for each executive at the same value as the other termination scenarios.
-Messrs.
-Levy, Kirby and Nocella were not eligible for lifetime flight benefits as of December 31, 2017, which benefits require five years of Company service.
+Mr. Kirby was not eligible for lifetime flight benefits as of December 31, 2018, which benefits require five years of Company service.